Legacy Gate Tim Hortons - Lethbridge

 Department store design takes into account factors less important in individual store design such as parking facilities, links to infrastructure, accessibility, entertainment etc. Modern department stores are designed to be places where you can spend a full day.
 Ease of navigation helps promote a sense of familiarity and comfort.
 Department stores have become an outing, a regular destination or a small family trip.
 By providing as many facilities as possible, it can become a one-stop shop.

-Ian Moxon Architect Ltd. is a top retail architecture firm in southern Alberta.
 No matter what products your retail store provides, you have competitors.
 Architectural design in your retail store can give you the edge you need to remain a step above the rest.
-Contact Ian Moxon Architect and discuss your needs for retail architecture.
+Contact Ian Moxon Architect Inc. and discuss your needs for retail architecture.
 With decades of experience and a team of dedicated professionals, we have the resources necessary to make you a success.